Ivan-Velickovic/docs/Hardware/Rpi4.md

 ## Getting seL4 onto your Raspberry Pi 4

-Because you have applied a device tree overlay to use the UART on GPIO pins 14 and 15, you will have to update seL4 to use serial0 instead of serial1.
-In the kernel at `src/plat/bcm2711/overlay-rpi4.dts`, you should replace all instances of `serial1` with `serial0`.

-Then, you should then build the kernel, such as in seL4test:
+### Building seL4Test

+The last step is to build an seL4 image and run it on your RPi4.
+To do this, we will build the seL4Test project with the following commands:

 {% include sel4test.md %}

+### Running seL4Test

+#### Serial connection
+Serial TX and RX are located at GPIO pins 14 and 15 respectively.
+Connecting to this UART will enable you to see the output from U-Boot and seL4Test.

 The boot method described here is through the SD card.
-You should set up the files on your SD card as described in the previous section.
+You should set up the files on your SD card as described above.

 Following this, copy your seL4 image (such as an seL4test image) onto the SD card in its root directory.
 You can now remove the SD card from your PC and re-insert it into the RPi4, and power the RPi4 on.

-When the RPi4 boots up, be sure to interrupt the boot process and drop into the U-boot command prompt.
-From the U-boot command prompt, type something like the following: `fatls mmc 0`.
+When the RPi4 boots up, be sure to interrupt the boot process and drop into the U-Boot command prompt.

+From the command prompt, run the
+command: `fatls mmc 0`.
+This will print out all the files on the SD card.
 If you don't see your seL4 image filename printed out, then you might need to double-check your steps so far to make sure you didn't forget something along the way.
-If you see your file listed, then do something like:
+If you see your file listed, then run the following commands to load the image into memory and then boot it.
 ```
 fatload mmc 0 0x10000000 sel4test-driver-image-arm-bcm2711
 bootefi 0x10000000